User Feedback: Adding a New Dimension to Your Analytics

 Now that we caught your interest, let’s dive into how user feedback works in combination with your data management and analysis platforms.

-Connect user feedback to your analytics
+Connect customer feedback to your analytics

-Whether you’re using Google Analytics or Adobe Analytics as a source for your daily stats, you can integrate user feedback with your analytics data by simply sending a custom variable to your analytics solution.
+Whether you’re using Google Analytics or Adobe Analytics as a source for your daily stats, you can integrate customer feedback with your analytics data by simply sending a custom variable to your analytics solution.
 The variable ensures the feedback is connected to a session ID.
 Adding qualitative data to your analytics gives you more insights and opportunities to improve your products.